PauloLory-ionos/spec/rest-api-guidelines.md

 #### PUT Method
 - If a **PUT** method creates a new resource, it must return the HTTP status code 201 (Created).
 The URI of the new resource is included in the Location header of the response.
 The body will contain a representation of the resource
 - If the method updates an existing resource, it will return 200 (OK) or 204 (No Content).
 In some cases, it may not be possible to update an existing resource.
 In such circumstances, consider returning the HTTP status code 409 (Conflict).
-- Consider implementing bulk HTTP PUT operations that can perform batch updates of multiple resources within a collection.
-The PUT request should specify the URI of the collection, and the request body should specify the details of the resources to be modified.
-This approach helps reduce fragmentation and improves performance.

 #### POST Method
 - When it performs a processing task the method may return the HTTP status code 200 and include the result of the operation in the response body.